 What is a limited liability partnership?

-A limited liability partnership is similar to a business partnership, however, how ‘liable’ the partners are will depend on the amount they’ve invested in the business.
-This is because the partners and the business are separate, unlike in a normal partnership where they are one single entity.
+A limited liability partnership, also known as an LLP, is similar to a business partnership, but how ‘liable’ the partners are will depend on the amount they’ve invested in the business.
+This is because the partners are separate to the business, unlike in a regular partnership where there isn’t any legal distinction between them.

 ‘Limited’ liability is ideal in high-risk industries such as accounting, construction, and law.
-Remember though, you’ll need to register with Companies House – so it might not be as simple to get started.
+Remember though, an LLP must register with Companies House – so it might not be as simple to get started.

 What are the main differences between a business partnership and a limited liability partnership?